By James Eliot, Markets & Finance Editor

 Q: What is Journal-Trading?

-Q: How can I develop trading discipline?
+Q: How can I improve my Journal-Trading skills?

 Recommended Tools